 Friction and tribology

-The research group Elastomer Friction and Contact Mechanics deals with dynamic friction contacts in technical components.
+The research group Friction and Tribology deals with dynamic friction contacts in technical components.
 Our focus is particularly on elastomer friction, as occurring in contacts between tire and road and in dynamic seal contacts.
 The work of our research group is based on experiments as well as on theory.
 In the experimental part, we carry out friction tests, for example on tire tread block samples and dynamic seals.
-They result in friction characteristics by variation of different input parameters, e.g. surface structure of rubber, ambient temperature or ground.
+They result in friction characteristics by variation of different input parameters, e.g. surface structure of rubber, ambient temperature or counter surface quality.
 Besides asphalt, concrete, glass and corundum, tests on snowy and icy grounds are also possible.
 To get an overview of the institute’s test equipment, download our poster (pdf - 3,4 MB).
 For new tasks and special experiments, we design and develop novel test methods.
 Our core competencies also include the design of test rigs.

 One of our great strengths is the combination of profound theory and application-oriented work, employed when dealing with the following research topics: